February 2, 2022

 Tip No. 3: Allow fun!

-Tip No. 4: Encourage active action!
+Tip No. 4: Encourage active participation!

 Tip No. 5: Keep participants engaged!